pr9000/doclang/iso-standard.md

 #### The `time_break` Element

-A audio-based documents may be divided into timed segments.
+Audio-based documents may be divided into timed segments.
 These timed segments can be indicated by the `<time_break/>` symbol.

 ```xml
 <doctag>